Local convergence of large random triangulations coupled with an Ising model

-This gives an injection from $\bns[n]{1}$ into $\bns[n+\tilde p]{p,\kP}$, where $\tilde p$ satisfies $0\leq \tilde p\leq 2p+2$ but depends on the shape of the boundary.
+This gives an injection from $\bns[n]{1}$ into $\bns[n+ 2 p + 1]{p,\kP}$.

-These bounds ensure that $\rho_\nu$ is a dominant singularity of $Q_p^{\kP}$ and the singular expansion follows from the classification of possible singular behavior of algebraic functions (\cite[Thm VII.7 p.498]{FS}). \end{proof}
+These bounds ensure that $\rho_\nu$ is the radius of convergence of $Q_p^{\kP}$ seen as a series in $t^3$ and Pringsheim's theorem then ensures that it is a singularity.
+The singular expansion follows from the classification of possible singular behaviour of algebraic functions.
+Indeed, such functions have a Puiseux expansion in a slit neighbourhood of a singularity $\zeta$ of the form $f(z) = \sum_{k\geq k_0} c_k (z-\zeta)^{k/\kappa}$ with $k_0$ and $\kappa$ integers, see\cite[Thm VII.7 p.498]{FS}.
+Our bounds ensure that, at the singularity $\rho_\nu$, we have $\kappa = 2$ if $\nu \neq \nu_c$ and $\kappa = 3$ for $\nu = \nu_c$ and the expansion is of the form announced in the Lemma. \end{proof}

-For further use, notice that the case of the generating functions $Z_p$ and $Q_p$ of triangulations with a boundary (simple or not) of fixed size is included in the statement of the Lemma.
+For further use, notice that the case of the generating functions $Z_p$ and $Q_p$ of triangulations with a boundary (simple or not) of length $p$ is included in the statement of the Lemma.